 - Bequests (non-contingent) that are documented in writing will count at face value.
-For intentions expressed as a percentage of the estate, a good-faith estimate is used to determine the amount of the gift.
+For intentions expressed as a percentage of the estate, a good-faith estimate is used to determine the amount that will count towards the class gift.

 - Establish a charitable gift annuity with Macalester

-- Contribute $15,000 or more and receive a stable, reliable income for life.
+- Contribute $15,000 or more and receive stable, reliable income for life.

 - Receive an immediate tax deduction.

 - The most common assets used are cash, stock, or mutual fund shares.

 - Payout rates are determined by the age(s) of the annuitants: